Jamie Collins (American football)

-Jamie Lee Collins Sr. (born October 20, 1989) is an American football linebacker who is a free agent.
-He played college football at Southern Miss and was selected by the Patriots in the second round of the 2013 NFL Draft.
-As a member of the Patriots for seven non-consecutive seasons, Collins earned Pro Bowl honors in 2015 when he led the league in forced fumbles.
-Collins also won a Super Bowl title in Super Bowl XLIX.
+Jamie Lee Collins Sr. (born October 20, 1989) is an American football coach and former professional linebacker who is the inside linebackers coach for the North Carolina Tar Heels.
+He played in the National Football League (NFL) for 10 seasons, primarily with the New England Patriots.
+Collins played college football for the Southern Miss Golden Eagles, receiving first-team All-C-USA honors in 2012, and was selected by the Patriots in the second round of the 2013 NFL draft.
+As a member of the Patriots for seven non-consecutive seasons, Collins earned Pro Bowl and second-team All-Pro honors in 2015 when he led the league in forced fumbles and also won Super Bowl XLIX.
 Outside of his New England tenure, he played three seasons with the Cleveland Browns and two with the Detroit Lions.

-Early years
+Early life

 Collins was born in McCall Creek, Mississippi.
 He attended Franklin County High School in Meadville, Mississippi, where he played high school football for the Franklin County Bulldogs.
 He first played as a quarterback, receiver and safety before concluding his career as a quarterback and outside linebacker.
 He led the team to the Class 3A State Championship during his first year at quarterback, accounting for over 2,000 yards of offense and 26 touchdowns for the 2006 season.
 As a senior in 2007, he had over 1,200 yards rushing and 1,000 yards passing while leading his team to the state championship game.
 He was selected to play in the Mississippi-Alabama All-Star game, where he recorded a solo tackle.

-Also a standout track and field athlete, Collins was a state track qualifier.
-At the 2009 3A South State Meet, he earned first-place finishes in the shot put (51-6) and discus throw (156-0 or 47.80m), while also placing second in both the high jump (6-4 or 1.93m) and triple jump (43-10.5) events.
-He captured the 2009 MHSAA (Mississippi High School Athletics Association) 3A shot put title with a throw of 15.90 meters (52-1), and also took third in the triple jump after recording a career-best leap of 13.58m (44-5.25).
+Also, a standout track and field athlete, Collins was a state track qualifier.
+At the 2009 3A South State Meet, he earned first-place finishes in the shot put (51–6) and discus throw (156–0 or 47.80m), while also placing second in both the high jump (6–4 or 1.93m) and triple jump (43–10.5) events.
+He captured the 2009 MHSAA (Mississippi High School Athletics Association) 3A shot put title with a throw of 15.90 meters (52–1), and also took third in the triple jump after recording a career-best leap of 13.58m (44–5.25).

 A three-star athlete by Rivals.com, Collins was ranked No. 68 at that position in the country and No. 21 overall in the state of Mississippi.
 He was a three-star prospect by Scout.com.
 He was named 1st team All-State by The Clarion-Ledger.
 He was Max Lemming's of MaxPreps.com's No. 12 combo passer in the country.

 College career

-Collins enrolled in the University of Southern Mississippi, and played for the Southern Miss Golden Eagles football team from 2009 to 2012.
+Collins enrolled in the University of Southern Mississippi and played for the Southern Miss Golden Eagles football team from 2009 to 2012.
 He played defensive back, defensive end and linebacker.
 During his college career, he compiled 314 tackles, 21 quarterback sacks, three interceptions and three touchdowns.
 He was a first-team All-Conference USA selection following his senior season in 2012.